Category

 3. Communication

 You probably rely on tools like email and internal messaging services to keep in touch with your people daily.
-But what happens when a tornado knocks out power and internet access?
+But what happens when a tornado knocks out power lines and internet access?

 Email